"These well-written stories show how the fantastical tales of our culture's mythology can shape our world in ways we don't even realise"

 Negros Museum (available only on-site)

-Why I wrote "Song"
+Why I wrote "Song of Negros"

 Why did I write this book?
 I wish I could say I am an aspiring mythographer.
 There are some people who spend their whole working lives searching and documenting old myths, legends, and folktales.
 Think Brothers Grimm and their faily tales.
 Unfortunately, I am not one of those.
 Instead, the idea came by serendipity--I casually met a couple of field researchers whilst on a trip to Negros.
 They claimed there were old stories they had heard whilst at work and wished they could document them--all they needed were some funding.